As with any other emotion, fear has its own purpose: it helps us identify threats. It has been a very successful survival mechanism for centuries.

 According to research, such as The Cliff study, your baby was born only with two innate fears: fear of falling and of loud sounds.
-Neuroscientists point out that the rest of his fears will be developed by association, when interacting with his environment.
+Neuroscientists point out that the rest of their fears will be developed by association when interacting with their environment.

 A case study of children who overcame phobias found that the common factor in the success of the kids was family involvement.
-When children experimented stressful circumstances, having family close and feeling supported reduced the stress level and helped them overcome their fears.
+When children experimented with stressful circumstances, having family close and feeling supported reduced the stress level and helped them overcome their fears.

 More on emotions: